Yvand/EntraCP/graph-requests-samples/README.md

-# Replay the Graph requests executed by EntraCP
+# Replay the requests sent to Microsoft Graph by EntraCP

-This is the root folder of a [Bruno](https://www.usebruno.com/) collection (an alternative API debugger to Postman), that contains the typical requests ran by EntraCP.
+This is the root folder of a [Bruno](https://www.usebruno.com/) collection (an alternative API debugger to Postman), that contains the typical requests sent to Microsoft Graph by EntraCP.

 To use it: